Imagery Majestic - Fotolia

 "We always need to focus on blocking and tackling," she said.
 "We don't have the scale within my line of business of Amazon or Netflix, but as we move toward more complex microservices-based architectures, we'll be building things into the platform like Chaos Monkey."

 Like many companies, Nasdaq plans to tie DevOps teams with business leaders, so the whole organization can work together to improve customer experiences.
 In the past, Nasdaq has generated application log reports with homegrown tools.
-But this year, it will roll out AppDynamics' Business iQ software, first with its investor-relations SaaS products, to make that data more accessible to business leaders, Abbott said.
+But this year, it will roll out AppDynamics' Business iQ software, with its investor-relations SaaS products, to make that data more accessible to business leaders, Abbott said.

 AppDynamics App iQ will also expand to monitor releases through test, development and production deployment phases.
 Abbott said Nasdaq has worked with AppDynamics to create intelligent release dashboards to provide better automation and performance trends.
-"That will make it easy to see how system performance is trending over time, as we introduce change," he said.
+"That will make it easy to see how system performance is trending over time, as we change," he said.

 While Nasdaq mainly uses AppDynamics App iQ, the exchange also uses Datadog, because it offers event correlation and automated root cause analysis.
 AppDynamics has previewed automated root cause analysis based on machine learning techniques.
 Abbott said she looks forward to the addition of that feature, perhaps this year.